St. George, Utah: Climate

-The most recent major snow event was on December 8, 2013, when between 6.0 and 8.0 in virtually shut down the city, making it the third heaviest snowfall in the city's history.
-Also significant about the storm was how low temperatures dropped and remained that way for several days with daytime highs failing to reach the freezing mark, and one night time low temperature of 1 °F, recorded at the airport, was the coldest in the city in over 100 years.
+The most recent major snow event was on December 8, 2013, when between 6.0 and 8.0 in virtually shut down the city, making it the third-heaviest snowfall in the city's history.
+Also significant about the storm was how low temperatures dropped and remained so for several days with daytime highs failing to reach the freezing mark, and one nighttime low temperature of 1 °F, recorded at the airport, was the coldest in the city in over 100 years.
 The cold spell killed or severely damaged much of the area's non-native vegetation, such as the Mexican fan palm trees.